“Bondservants, obey in all things your masters according to the flesh, not with eyeservice, as men-pleasers, but in sincerity of heart, fearing God.”

 “not with eyeservice, as men-pleasers”

-“Eyeservice” means to serve with a view to impressing others.
-This person serves his boss in order to call attention to himself.
+“Eyeservice” means to serve to impress others.
+This person serves his boss to call attention to himself.
 He keeps his eye on the clock.
 He tries to get by with as little work as possible.
 God wants us to do our best.

 “Men-pleasers” means to fear the boss.
-God wants us to work in fear of himself, not men.
-God wants us to go beyond the watchful eye of our employers.
+God wants us to work in fear of Himself, not men.
+God desires that we go beyond the watchful eye of our employers.
 Some people only do a good job when their boss is watching.

-This is service performed only to attract attention.
-This is not for its own sake, nor to please God or one’s own conscience This pleases men at the sacrifice of principle.
+Men-pleasing is a service performed only to attract attention.
+This is not for its own sake, nor to please God or one’s own conscience.
+This pleases men at the sacrifice of principle.
 When the boss is not watching, they loaf on the job.

 God wants us to work at our jobs with faithfulness and efficiency.

-God wants us to do our jobs with a sense of significance.
+God’s desire for us is to do our jobs with a sense of significance.
 This significance comes from service of God.
 The boss is irrelevant in this kind of motivation.
 Our job should never become dreary or monotonous with this philosophy of life.
 God is our ultimate employer.
 We serve a higher cause.

 The eye of God is always upon us.
-It should make no difference if the eye of the boss is upon us.
-God’s eye should govern all that we do at work.
+It should make no difference if the look of the boss is upon us.
+God’s sight should govern all that we do at work.